aecyx/taniti-ux-prototype/docs/usability-testing.md

 - Pain points & severity:

 ## Qualitative Feedback — Consolidated Summary (Example from 3 testers)
 Note: Replace with your actual observations if you run new sessions.
-These examples are grounded in typical findings for this IA and content.
+These examples are grounded in typical findings for this IA.

 1) Navigation label “Plan Trip” not obvious for booking info (A,B)
 - Actionable: Yes.
 Severity: Medium.